Strengthening national and local systems to support the effective socio-economic integration of returnees in the Western Balkans

 The ultimate objective of the project is to translate the tested models into national regulation and public policies and programmes for sustainable reintegration of vulnerable returnees, while UNDP primarily addresses the local level challenges.

-- developing or improving local strategies and services in the benefit of reintegration of returnees;
+- developed local action plans (Berat, Fier and devoll) in the benefit of reintegration of returnees;

-- supporting local government institutions to improve service provision and respond to the reintegration needs of the returnees;
+- supported local government institutions to improve service provision and respond to the reintegration needs of the returnees by establishment of multi-stakeholder platforms and case management protocol ;

-- providing personalized support to individual’s growth, reflective of individual’s education, skills, experience, preferences and professional aspirations by equipping returnees with a suite of soft, technical and digital skills to improve their employability in the formal labour market;
+- provided personalized support to more than 210 individual’s growth, reflective of individual’s education, skills, experience, preferences and professional aspirations by equipping returnees with a suite of soft, technical and digital skills to improve their employability in the formal labour market;

-- supporting returnees with entrepreneurial potential to start their own business;
+- supported 32 returnees with entrepreneurial potential to start their own business;

-- improving access to social and administrative services by returnees including by use of digital tools;
+- improved access to social and administrative services for over 250 returnees including by use of digital tools (E-Albania);

-- strengthening capacities of NGOs and public service providers for effective provision of services including with the application of new digital tools.
+- strengthened capacities of NGOs and public service providers for effective provision of services including with the application of new digital tools.

 Important noting is that based on the learning and knowledge assembled during the implementation, the project aims to promote the regional dialogue among policy makers and practitioners, on topics of significance for the sustainable reintegration of returnees, in order to provide a space for exchanging the views and experience between policy makers and policy practitioners.

-In Albania, this project is being implemented in Municipalities of Fieri, Devolli and Berati.
+In Albania, this project is be implemented in Municipalities of Fieri, Devolli and Berati.

 Irregular migration spreads across all demographics, however social and ethnic groups, Roma and Egyptian men and women comprise a significant share.
 The quantitative and qualitative surveys conducted by UNDP and the World Bank in 2017 underscore disproportional social and economic hardship as a main trigger of irregular migration and asylum application of Roma and Egyptian men and women, where Roma and Egyptian women are even more vulnerable.